 We offer several options.
 You may want to consider joining the Inner Sanctum.
 This is for those who might not want to take a course just yet, but want to use aromatherapy.
 See more details here.
 Inner Sanctum members receive discounts on our courses.

 Or you could start with one of our books like the Aromatic Spa Book, which is a good book for beginners.
 It contains skin and body-care guidelines, covering 55 oils.

-The Practitioner Manual covers 350 oils, detailing their chemistry, their properties based on body systems, and it also cross-indexes with safe use and formulation charts, etc. This 2-volume set is included in Package 2 and Package 4, which we linked to above.
+The Practitioner Manual covers 350 oils, detailing their chemistry, their properties based on body systems, and it also cross-indexes with safe use and formulation charts, etc.

 Please let us know how we can help you on your journey.